 Research Data Scientist developing analysis methods to gain better understanding of complex system dynamics under uncertainty

-Board member @AKPIK (Working Group on Physics, Modern IT and Artificial Intelligence| German Physical Society)
+Former Board Member @AKPIK (Working Group on Physics, Modern IT and Artificial Intelligence| German Physical Society)

 Mentoring women in IT & Data Science @coffeecodebreak